 Read the regional engagement report hereThis comprehensive report by ACER presents an overview of Children's University's reach and impact across Australia and New Zealand, consolidating evidence from various sources to evaluate its influence.

-Read the full report hereThe latest report detailing the activities, achievements, and impact of Children's University Adelaide in 2024, highlighting its ongoing commitment to enriching children's learning experiences.
+Read the full report hereThe 2025 report showcases the activities, partnerships, achievements and measurable impact of Children’s University Adelaide, highlighting its continued commitment to widening participation and enriching learning experiences for children across South Australia and beyond.